-The impairment charge in the Statement of comprehensive income includes the change in expected credit losses over the year including those arising from certain types of fraud.
+The impairment charge in the Statement of comprehensive income includes the change in expected credit losses and certain fraud write offs and recoveries.
 Expected credit losses are recognised for loans and advances to customers and other financial assets held at amortised cost, together with any loan commitments.
-Expected credit losses are calculated as an unbiased and probability-weighted estimate using an appropriate probability of default, adjusted to take into account a range of possible future economic scenarios, and applying this to the estimated exposure of the Company at the point of default after taking into account the value of any repayments and including the impact of discounting using the effective interest rate.
+Expected credit losses are calculated as an unbiased and probability-weighted estimate using an appropriate probability of default ("PD"), adjusted to take into account a range of possible future economic scenarios, and applying this to the estimated exposure of the Company at the point of default after taking into account the value of any repayments and including the impact of discounting using the effective interest rate.